What Are The Defenses to Trademark Infringement?

 Speak With a Texas Business Litigation Lawyer

 Taking any approach to defending against a trademark infringement lawsuit requires a meticulous assessment of the facts, intimate understanding of the laws and available options, and the ability to execute strategies effectively in and out of the courtroom.
-At Hendershot, Cannon & Hisey, we have extensive experience handling trademark litigation, including representing plaintiffs seeking injunctive relief and damages, and defendants who face trademark infringement claims.
+At Hendershot, Cowart & Hisey, P.C., we have extensive experience handling trademark litigation, including representing plaintiffs seeking injunctive relief and damages, and defendants who face trademark infringement claims.
 When it comes to defending against these claims, we leverage our insight to help clients understand the potential liability they face and the specific defense strategies that can be raised on their behalf.